 These green chairs make up the dining area in the 6,000-square foot penthouse suite of the historic Fairmont Hotel in downtown San Francisco.

 Our final room for our green interior design inspiration is one of my favorites.
 Here, we have the delightful and vibrant drawing room of UK interior designer Rachel Bates.
-The designer is known for her very strong sense of color which is demonstrated well in this photo.
+The designer is known for her very strong sense of color which is demonstrated well in this phot0.

-In addition, the zesty yellow-green shade “Greenery” was named color of the year for 2017 by the trend forecasting experts at Pantone Color Institute.
+In addition, the zesty yellow-green shade “Greenery” was named the color of the year for 2017 by the trend forecasting experts at Pantone Color Institute.
 Leatrice Eiseman, Executive Director of Pantone says ” Greenery burst forth in 2017 to provide us with the reassurance we yearn for amid a tumultuous social and political environment.
 Satisfying our growing desire to rejuvenate and revitalize, Greenery symbolizes the reconnection we seek with nature, one another, and a larger purpose.”

 Photos used today, unless otherwise noted, are from my boards on Pinterest.